 - String or twine

-- Black adhesive vinyl (can substitute a black garbage bag and double-sided tape or color the eyes and mouth with a Sharpie)
+- Black adhesive vinyl (Dollar Tree now carries adhesive vinyl, but you could also use a black garbage bag or color in the eyes and mouth with a Sharpie)

 - Double-sided tape (if using a black garbage bag for eyes and mouth)